My latest book

 Fiction and truth: the mythopoetic imagination and educational research

-Educational research has a tendency to spout its wisdom without so much as a nod towards the thinking of some of our more penetrating philosophers, novelists and poets, as if their insights have no relevance to what goes on in aclassroom.
-Where, in our thousands of articles, scores of books and all-too-regular spoutings about Naplan and the desperate push to remain internationally competitive, is our thinking informed and our view broadened by Aristotle’s dictum that all humans desire to know, by Spinoza’s suggestion that all life strives to preserve its own being, or by Deleuze and Guattari’s suggestion that everywhere there are desiring machinesat work, producing flows and interruptions?
-Where in our professional obsession with standards and outcomes is there evidence that we’ve understood what Freud and all novelists and poets have repeatedly told us, that life is as animated by what Rilke called once ‘the rustling resonances’ (those invisible and often unconscious forces nudging us to behave in unexpected ways) as it is by rational thought and utilitarian calculations?
+Educational research has a tendency to ignore the thinking of our more penetrating philosophers, novelists and poets, as if their insights have no relevance to what goes on in a classroom.
+Where is our thinking informed by insights such as Aristotle’s that all humans desire to know, such as Spinoza’s that all life strives to preserve its own being, or such as Deleuze and Guattari’s that everywhere there are desiring machines at work, producing flows and interruptions?
+Where is there evidence that we’ve understood what Freud and all novelists and poets have repeatedly told us, that life is as animated by those invisible and often unconscious forces nudging us to behave in unexpected ways?

 My new book - Imagined worlds and classroom realities: mythopoetic provocations for teachers and teacher educators [Sense 2015] – is an attempt to get off my chest some of the frustrations I’ve felt over a lifetime as a primary, secondary and more recently a tertiary teacher, frustrations borne of the stubborn refusal of those who lead us to learn from our deepest thinkers and observers.